-It is proposed the M&E framework has five main components:
+The M&E framework has five main components:

 - 1. Input and activity monitoring required to fulfil accountability and contractual compliance requirements, and to track participation in various activities and achievement of outputs. - 2.
-A budget monitoring contract that may be awarded by competitive tender.
-This will involve budget analysis and monitoring for key institutions and for identified line items related to service provision and coordination.
-This will provide a baseline and track progress towards outcome 1 Increased funding for services for persons with disabilities and people affected by GBV.
-The information will be available for use by the MoWA and the MoSVY for their negotiations with other line ministries.
-ACCESS will need to provide clear messaging about the use of these data, including the benefits to the RGC at various levels (MEF, target ministries, other ministries, provincial governments) of improved effectiveness and value for money in the delivery of services in both sectors.
+A budget monitoring contract, establishing a baseline and tracking progress towards outcome 1 Increased funding for services for persons with disabilities or affected by GBV.
+The information will be available for target ministries' negotiations with other line ministries.
+Clear messaging about the use of these data will be needed, including the benefits to the RGC at various levels of improved service delivery effectiveness and VfM in both sectors. - 3.
+Service availability, access, and quality monitoring: Grantee implementing partners will be required to gather qualitative data access that women affected by GBV or with disabilities have to the services they wish to use.51 The following criteria can be used to guide this: